milanmiticdev/brisktask-fullstack-todo-app/README.md

 ### .env SETUP

--   Create `.env` file in the root folder.
+-   Create new `.env` file in the root folder.
 Example of the environment variables needed:

 ```
     DATABASE_PORT = 3306 (or some other port your MySQL is running on)